 And, do I want to start from a place of compassion?

-I did not tell my children to smoke and then hope that they decide when they get older whether or not they want to continue to smoke or do they do what is healthy.
+I do not tell my children to smoke and then hope that they decide when they get older whether or not they want to continue to smoke or do they do what is healthy.
 I know smoking is bad for their health and can cause future health conditions and illnesses.
-So, I teach them now as children not to smoke and reinforce healthy habits.
+So, I teach them now, as children, not to smoke and reinforce healthy habits.
 Diet, is another healthy habit I can teach and reinforce now to help protect them.
 Just as any other parent, I do not want my children to suffer and if I could do something to help reduce their chances of suffering, then I will.
 I am fortunate enough to be in a position where I have the physical and financial means to provide my children with healthy food options; therefore, I should.

 Along with healthy habits, I also teach my children respect and compassion for others.
 As parents, we guide our children based on our culture, religion, and life experiences.
 One of my beliefs as a vegan is that all animals deserve compassion just like any other being.
 A cow deserves as much respect as a dog.
 I might not be considering adopting a cow to have at my home, but I do not wish to kill it either.
 A cow’s life has value.
 I could tell my children the story that some animal lives deserve to live while others do not or I could choose to tell my children all animals feel pain and joy; therefore, we should not kill them.